Nobska Light is going to be open to the public this coming Saturday June 23, 2012, from 9:30 to 11:30 a.m.

 Nautical Connections at the Bed & Breakfast

 If you’re keen on a nautical theme to your lighthouse holiday our Herman Melville Room is cozy and decorated with original drawings of local whaling ships.
-The Richard Henry Dana Room features more of these beautiful drawings and boasts a king bed and whirlpool tub… for those who prefer a good soak at the end of a day sightseeing.
+The Richard Henry Dana Room features more of these beautiful drawings and boasts a king bed and jetted tub… for those who prefer a good soak at the end of a day sightseeing.